 - Has a learning curve

 App: Android / iOS

 AccuWeather is another app that does a whole lot more than just radar.
 Along with radar, you also have access to AccuWeather’s 15-day forecasts and a host of other weather data.
-The radar does also have a future radar option, but unlike the Weather Channel’s it only goes out three hours in advance.
+The radar also has a future radar option, but unlike the Weather Channel’s, it only goes out three hours in advance.
 Zooming in and out is easy too.

 While it doesn’t smooth the radar images to the degree The Weather Channel’s app does, it is still enough that it may cause some inaccuracy.
-The user interface is also not as intuitive as some of the others on the list, however in terms of the amount of data available, it is one of the more feature-rich of our suggestions.
+The user interface is not as intuitive as others on our list, but in terms of the amount of data available, it is one of the more feature-rich.

 6. Weather Underground

 The Weather Underground is an excellent app if you’re looking for both radar information and hyperlocal weather conditions.
 The site has the most extensive collection of personal weather stations in the world, and this data is put on the map with the radar giving you a much more comprehensive picture of what’s going on at a particular location.

 However, if current weather observations aren’t vital to you, then the added information might get in the way.
 Also, after being bought by The Weather Channel several years back, its functionality is not much different than The Weather Channel’s app.
 We feel that unless you need the hyperlocal conditions that Weather Underground provides, opt for The Weather Channel app instead.